tyroprogrammer/learn-react-app/src/tutorial/01-HelloWorld.md

 </html>
 ```

 Now imagine inside the `div` with id `root` we want to render another `div` that says `Hello World`.
-The only catch is we want to do that programmatically using pure Javascript.
+The only catch is we want to do that programmatically using pure JavaScript.
 To achieve this we can probably do something like this:

 ```js